thorwebdev/nextjs-with-supabase-auth/README.md

 Go to the Project Settings (the cog icon), open the API tab, and find your API URL and `anon` key and set them in your newly created `.env.local` file.

+#### [Optional] - Set up OAuth providers

+You can use third-party login providers like GitHub or Google.
+Refer to the [docs](https://supabase.io/docs/guides/auth#third-party-logins) to learn how to configure these.

 ### 3. Install and run

 ```bash